Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Optimization Model

+\bmhead{Circuit Design} The design of a quantum circuit should suffice for the necessary rules associated with the gate configuration of the selected gate library.
+This model imposes this relation through variables and constraints that describe quantum circuit diagrams presented in Example~\ref{fig:example1c} or Example~\ref{fig:example2c}.
+The set of qubits $Q=\{1,\hdots,n\}$ describes the rows, while the set of gates $D=\{1, \hdots, m\}$ describes the columns.
+Note that the maximum number of gates $m$ is an input to the problem.
+Variables $t_q^d$ and $w_q^d$ are binary variables in Model~\eqref{form:qrcsp} that indicate whether $(q,d)$, contains a target or control qubit, respectively, for any $q\in Q$, $d\in D$.
+The associated binary variables are defined in Equation~\eqref{eq:qrcsp:design_vars}.
+Constraints~\eqref{eq:qrcsp:target_or_control} state that each spot defined by a combination of qubit $q$ and gate $d$, be a target qubit ($\oplus$), a control qubit ($\bullet$), or neither; but not both.
+Constraints~\eqref{eq:qrcsp:one_target} enforce at most one target qubit per gate.
+Gates without a target qubit are forced to be empty through Constraints~\eqref{eq:qrcsp:control_needs_target}.

+\bmhead{Quantum Cost} An MCT gate with $c \ge 0$ control qubits incurs a quantum cost of $f(c)$, as defined in Table~\ref{tab:quantum_cost}.
+Let $y_j^d$ be a binary indicator that takes value one if gate $d \in D$ contains exactly $j \in Q$ target and control qubits, or zero otherwise, as defined in Equation~\eqref{eq:qrcsp:design_vars}.
+Objective~\eqref{eq:qrcsp:objective} then calculates the total quantum cost over all gates.
+Note that the input $q-1$ subtracts the single target qubit, as $f(\cdot)$ is defined in terms of control qubits only.
+When gate $d\in D$ is empty, all indicators $y_j^d$ are zero (note $j \ge 1$) and there is no contribution to the objective.
+The $y$-variables are forced to take the correct values by Constraints~\eqref{eq:qrcsp:def_sum_control1} and \eqref{eq:qrcsp:def_sum_control2}.
+The former ensures that the indicators together represent the total number of target and control qubits, and the latter ensures that at most one indicator is active.

-The state transitions for commodity $k\in K$ are represented by a network flow in $G_k$.
-Equation~\eqref{eq:qrcsp:flow_vars} defines flow variables $x_a^k$ that take on value one if arc $a\in A_k$ is used, and zero otherwise.
-The required flow is a flow from the source to the sink of size $\lvert \Omega^{in}_k \rvert$.
-This flow is distributed to all the input states $\Omega^{in}_k$ by the source arcs, after which the flip and keep arcs model the state transitions.
-The only way to reach the sink is through the sink arcs that start from one of the permitted output states $\Omega^{out}_k$.
-The flow balance constraints~\eqref{eq:qrcsp:flow_balance} enforce that the $x_a^k$ variables represent such a flow.
+\bmhead{Flow Networks} The state transitions for commodity $k\in K$ are represented by a network flow in $G_k$.
+Equation~\eqref{eq:qrcsp:flow_vars} defines flow variables $x_a^k$ that take the value one if arc $a\in A_k$ is used, and zero otherwise.
+The flow goes from the source to the sink of size $\lvert \Omega^\text{in}_k \rvert$.
+This flow is distributed to all the input states $\Omega^\text{in}_k$ by the source arcs, after which the flip and keep arcs model the state transitions.
+The only way to reach the sink node is through the sink arcs that start from one of the permitted output states $\Omega^\text{out}_k$.
+Equation~\eqref{eq:qrcsp:flow_balance} enforces that the $x_a^k$ variables represent such a flow.
 Here $\delta^+_k(v)$ and $\delta^-_k(v)$ denote the out-arcs and in-arcs of vertex $v \in V$, respectively.